keMoleseng/covid-data/README.md

+Here's a refined version of your README with clearer structure and wording, including the information about hosting your solution:

+---

+# COVID Data Visualization

 This project uses the Next.js framework and is bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 ## Getting Started

-First, run an the npm install command to install all the necessary dependencies:
+First, install the necessary dependencies:

 ```bash
 npm install
 ```

-Second, run the development server:
+Then, start the development server:

 ```bash
 npm run dev